Guan Yu: Early life and career

-Guan Yu was from Xie County (解縣), Hedong Commandery, which is present-day Yuncheng, Shanxi.
+Guan Yu was from Xie County (解縣, also called Hai County), Hedong Commandery, which is present-day Yuncheng, Shanxi.
 His original courtesy name was Changsheng (長生).
 He was very studious, and was interested in the ancient history book Zuo zhuan and could fluently recite lines from it.
 He fled from his hometown for unknown reasons (Note: While the term 亡命 (wáng mìng) implies criminal activity in modern use, during the Eastern Han dynasty it merely referred to someone who cancelled his registration in the local registers by fleeing his county of origin.) and went to Zhuo Commandery.
 When the Yellow Turban Rebellion broke out in the 180s, Guan Yu and Zhang Fei joined a volunteer militia formed by Liu Bei, and they assisted a colonel Zou Jing in suppressing the revolt.
 Guan Yu and Zhang Fei were known as stalwart and strong men, which made them talented fighters.

 When Liu Bei was appointed as the Minister (相) of Pingyuan, Guan Yu and Zhang Fei were appointed as Majors of Separate Command (别部司马), each commanding detachments of soldiers under Liu Bei.
 Liu Bei cherished them as if they were his own brothers and the three of them were as close as brothers to the point of sharing the same room, sleeping on the same mat and eating from the same pot.
 Zhang Fei and Guan Yu protected Liu Bei whenever there were large crowds of people and also stood guard beside him when he sat down at meetings all day long.
 They followed him on his exploits and were always ready to face any danger and hardship.
 And for their military prowess were appraised as "enemy of ten-thousand".
 Guan Yu was noted for his kindness towards his soldiers and fealty to Liu Bei akin to family, but had no respect for the gentry and treated them without courtesy.